Last Updated on Samuel Franklinby

 Best 12/70 Tarkov Ammo

 A rarer used ammo calibre in Escape From Tarkov is the shotgun slugs and shots.
 Shotguns can still be fun to use though and outright required in some quests that demand Scav and PMC kills on specific maps.
 Quests like the Silent Calibre, Punisher Part 4 and Spa Tour Part 1 might leave you wondering which is the best shotgun ammo to use for these quests.

 AP-20 Slug: A slug round that makes it viable at range while also deadly the AP-20 is your best all around choice when trying to complete your shotgun quests or simply have some shotgun fun.
 While it can’t penetrate armour straight the high damage and potential for long range shots due to the slug mechanism makes it devastating regardless.
 Access to this ammo is available as a late game hideout craft and Jaegar Level 4 though so expect it to run more expensive than the below shotgun ammo option.

 Flechette: Requiring a more close range approach to shotguns the Flechette is a deadly round capable of shooting through tougher armour (up to tier 5) but you’ll find your shots only effective at the closest of ranges.
 By modifying your playstyle though this is still a viable option to load up your shotgun with and is available slightly earlier at Jaegar Level 3.

-Using the best ammo in Escape From Tarkov is an important piece of game knowledge that goes beyond simply the highest priced ammo.
-With the above facts and the best bullets to use in your magazine you’ll be well positioned to understand when ammo is cost effective, the best ways to obtain the ammo and ultimately find the right balance of cost and potential.
+Using the best ammo and pairing it with an understand of the ammo chart in Escape From Tarkov is an important piece of game knowledge that goes beyond simply the highest priced ammo.
+With the above facts and the best bullets to use in your magazine you’ll be well positioned to understand when ammo is cost effective, the best ways to obtain the ammo and ultimately find the right balance of cost and potential for your raid purposes.